 By Paula from Paula Pins the Planet

-One of the most remarkable Natural Wonders in the USA is Denali National Park in Alaska.
+Denali National Park in Alaska is one of the most remarkable Natural Wonders in the USA and the most famous landmark in Alaska.
 It is not only the largest National Park in the country, but here you can also find the tallest mountain in North America, Mt.
 McKinley, with a peak that reaches 20,310 feet above sea level.

 Blue Ridge Parkway, North Carolina